-The common type that you’re seeing out there these days is more spindly; more splintery and friable (in the same way of some kyanite is, if you’re familiar with that raw stone), meaning they’re more brittle, but… they work just as effectively!
+The common type that you’re seeing out there these days is more spindly; more splintery and friable (in the same way as some kyanite is, if you’re familiar with that raw stone), meaning they’re more brittle, but… they work just as effectively!

-Often times, this stone will be accompanied by quartz and mica just like the above specimen.
+Oftentimes, this stone will be accompanied by quartz and mica just like the above specimen.

 Black Tourmaline is a workhorse for your energy field, and one of my top 10 must-have crystals.